ton-community/ton-docs/docs/develop/dapps/apis/adnl.md

 ## Pros & Cons

 👍 - Ultra secure API with Merkle proofs.
-👎 - Needs more time to figure it out.
+👎 - More time is required to figure things out.
 Not compatible with web frontends (non-HTTP protocol).

 ## API reference